Samuel Parker (Oregon politician): Early life

 Samuel Parker was born in 1806.
 He married around 1828 to Miss Elizabeth Sutton, and they had ten children together.
 In 1845, the entire family began traveling the Oregon Trail, leaving behind their home in Van Buren County, Iowa.
 The Parkers joined the New London Emigrating Company wagon train that left Independence, Missouri, under the leadership of wagon train captain Abner Hackleman.
 The Parker family took the Meek Cutoff that meandered through the eastern and central parts of what is now the state of Oregon.
 During the journey, in October 1845, Samuel Jr. was born at The Dalles, Oregon.
 The infant died there along with his mother, Elizabeth, not long after the death of one of Samuel and Elizabeth’s daughters.

 Oregon

 Arriving in the Willamette Valley in November 1845, Samuel Parker settled in Oregon City, Oregon.
 Samuel remarried in 1846 to Rosetta Spears.
 Parker would later move to present-day Marion County.

 During the Cayuse War, a band of the Klamath tribe entered the Willamette Valley while the Oregon militia was on the east side of the Cascade Range.
 Parker was one of the volunteers who formed another militia in March 1848 that would battle the Klamath at the Battle of Abiqua, where he served as a captain.

+William Parker, not Samuel, fought in the battle of the Abiqua and founded the ghost town of Parkersville, near Silverton, OR.